balderdashy/sails-docs/reference/Controllers.md

 so that any time a web browser is pointed to the `/hello` URL on your app's server, the page displays the message &ldquo;Hi there&rdquo;.

 ### Where are Controllers defined?
 Controllers are defined in the `api/controllers/` folder.
 You can put any files you like in that folder, but in order for them to be loaded by Sails as controllers, a file must *end* in `Controller.js`.
-Additionally, by convention Sails controllers are usually *Pascal-cased*, so that every word in the filename (including the first word) is capitilized: for example, `UserController.js`, `MyController.js` and `SomeGreatBigController.js` are all valid, Pascal-cased names.
+By convention, Sails controllers are usually [*Pascal-cased*](http://c2.com/cgi/wiki?PascalCase), so that every word in the filename (including the first word) is capitilized: for example, `UserController.js`, `MyController.js` and `SomeGreatBigController.js` are all valid, Pascal-cased names.

 You may organize your controllers into groups by saving them in subfolders of `api/controllers`, however note that the subfolder name *will become part of the Controller&rsquo;s identity* when used for routing (more on that in the "Routing" section below).